About the Pet Bereavement Support Service

 The Pet Bereavement Support Service was launched in 1994 to help grieving pet owners.
 Since then we have helped thousands of pet owners of all ages and from all walks of life.

-Volunteers, who have all experienced the loss of a pet and have completed a training course on how to help you, respond to calls and emails every day.
+Volunteers, who have all experienced the loss of a pet and have completed a training course on how to help you, respond to calls, emails and webchat every day.
 They offer a listening ear and guidance on coping as you work through your loss.